VikOlliver/RepRapMicron/README.md

 A Selection of useful OpenSCAD libraries used in generating "Metriccano" modular components (10mm grid, M3 fasteners), screw holes, motor mounts etc.
 ### maus
 **M**icron **A**ccurate **U**niversal **S**ystem - OpenSCAD model files for micron precision axis components based on flexures.

+The maus.scad file contains standard axis drivers, XY flexure Table, and probe parts that need screwing down to a solid surface.
+The maus_complementary.scad file contains a more compact XY Table based on complementary flexures with an integral frame.
+It can be assembled on a Metriccano baseboard supplied for lasercutting as metriccano_baseboad.svg, or a 11 x 13 hole piece of 10mm pitch perf board.

 ### oldGRBLdelta
 A python/Zelle Control Panel that drives a GRBL CNC using xyz steppers and uses them to control an OpenFlexure microscope delta stage.